biaslab/ForneyLab.jl/doc/src/index.rst

 .. image:: images/forneylab_logo.png

 The *ForneyLab* package provides a framework for working with `Forney-style factor graphs <http://www.crm.sns.it/media/course/1524/Loeliger_A.pdf>`_ (FFGs).
 A FFG is a probabilistical graphical model that is particularly well suited for modeling signal processing systems.
-ForneyLab.jl provides the following:
+ForneyLab.jl provides:

 - Tools and data structures for building FFGs;
 - A built-in collection of commonly used factor nodes;
 - Functions to automatically generate (message passing) algorithms to perform inference in FFGs;
 - An engine to efficiently run message passing algorithms on FFGs.

 The reader is assumed to be familiar with Forney-style factor graphs and message passing algorithms on these types of graphs.
+This documentation is written as a reference guide.
+Get started by checking out the `iJulia demos <https://github.com/spsbrats/ForneyLab.jl/tree/master/demo>`_.

 **Contents:**